aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-02.en.md

 Imagine you're walking through a store with a shopping basket.
 Each item you pick up gets added to your basket with a note about what it is and how many you want.
 That's exactly what our shopping cart entity does digitally.

-We link each cart item to the person's email (PK) and give each item a special label that starts with "CART#" followed by the product ID (SK).
+We link each cart item to the person's email (PK) and give each item a special label that starts with `CART#` followed by the product ID (SK).

 | What We Store | Type of Data | Why We Need It |
 |---------------|--------------|----------------|